patterns-app/patterns-devkit/README.md

    BASIS makes its type and immutability guarantees at the abstraction level, so those guarantees can be compiled away at execution time for high performance.
 This lets developers and analysts work with clean mental models without incurring performance costs at runtime.
-The BASIS compiler also allows for modeling relative runtime and storage operation costs -- e.g. a query on BigQuery vs Redshift, data copy on S3 vs in-memory -- and can optimize entire pipelines for the resources at hand, leading to overall performance gains when adopting BASIS.
+The BASIS compiler also optimizes across databases, runtimes, and storages -- e.g. a query on BigQuery vs Redshift, data copy on S3 vs in-memory -- and can optimize entire pipelines for the resources at hand, leading to overall performance gains when adopting BASIS.

-BASIS is 0.1.0 **alpha** software, and has only existed a few months.
+NB: BASIS is 0.1.1 **ALPHA** software.
 Expect breaking changes to core APIs.

 ### Getting started